prestonglee0805/Spotify-Utils/README.md

 Spotify Utils is a Python-based project that interacts with the Spotify Web API to analyze your top artists and their popularity over a customizable time range.
 It provides an interactive way to explore your listening habits and gain insights into your music preferences.

 ## Features
-- Authenticate with Spotify using OAuth.
+- Authenticate with Spotify using OAuth 2.0.
 - Fetch and display your top artists from Spotify.
 - Calculate the average popularity of your top artists.
 - View detailed popularity scores for a customizable number of artists.